holo-q/hoho/ROADMAP.md

 ### State-based editing

 The context window is refreshed more often.
 This prevents overreliance on context to store information about the project, and favors the extraction into specs file instead.

+### Voice Integration

+We will integrate voice, however it may be better to do this in a different app/library/daemon that we connect up to this project

+### Worries

+1. Is json the best format for mapping db
+2.